eldoy/modelize/README.md

 # Create your model
 class Model
-  # You model content here ...
+  # Your model definitions here ...
 end

 # With the Mongodb Ruby driver